 The Canadian Class Action Review annually publishes the top papers submitted for the Harvey T. Strosberg Essay Prize.

 The Canadian Class Action Review is always looking for fresh, new voices and great writing.
 If you are interested in submitting, please note that your article, case comment, or book review must be submitted electronically as a Word document.
 The CCAR follows the Canadian Guide to Uniform Legal Citation, 9th edition.
 The paper should focus on issues affecting Canadian class actions (as opposed to focusing on the United States, for example).
 We also ask that you submit a short abstract of no more than 250 words with your paper.
 All essay submissions must be typed, and a suggested length is between 8,000 and 15,000 words (not including citations).
 However, this is just a suggested length, and we will accept submissions that run shorter or longer, if necessary for the paper.
-If you are submitting a French paper, please include an English abstract.
 We are currently accepting submissions for our next issue.
-Tables of contents for previous issues are set out here so you can ensure that your topic is not duplicative.
+Tables of contents for previous issues are set out below so you can ensure that your topic is not duplicative.

 We look forward to receiving your submission electronically at dpetersen-deeprose at irwinlaw dot com.